CodeKagi/video-streaming-app/README.md

 - Improved the build process and deployment pipeline
 - Render dist files using express
 - Added more unit test for my app
-- Styled the details page better (extras i have added)
+- Styled the details page better, extract detail page data and display it correctly, at the moment is just json been passed through (extras i have added)
 - Added pagination functionality (extras i have added)

 ## Bugs encountered while developing, would solve if had more time